mmoelli/sphere-deleter/README.md

   Options:

-    --projectKey <key>              your SPHERE.IO project-key
+    --projectKey <key>              your commercetools project-key
-    --clientId <id>                 your OAuth client id for the SPHERE.IO API --clientSecret <secret>         your OAuth client secret for the SPHERE.IO API --resource <resource>           the type of resource you want delete --deleteHours <hours>           number of hours to go back for deletion (lastModified)  [default: 1] --logLevel <level>              specifies log level (error|warn|info|debug|trace)       [default: info] --logDir <directory>            specifies log file directory [.]
+    --clientId <id>                 your OAuth client id for the commercetools API --clientSecret <secret>         your OAuth client secret for the commercetools API --resource <resource>           the type of resource you want delete --deleteHours <hours>           number of hours to go back for deletion (lastModifiedAt)  [default: 1] --logLevel <level>              specifies log level (error|warn|info|debug|trace)       [default: info] --logDir <directory>            specifies log file directory [.]
     --logSilent <boolean>           use console to print messages                           [default: false]